Growth Management Act

 The Growth Management Act (GMA) is a series of state statutes, first adopted in 1990, that requires fast-growing cities and counties to develop a comprehensive plan to manage their population growth.
 It is primarily codified under Chapter 36.70A RCW, although it has been amended and added to in several other parts of the RCW.

 Under RCW 36.70A.020, the GMA establishes a series of 13 goals that should act as the basis of all comprehensive plans.
+The GMA specifically notes in the statute that the goals "are not listed in order of priority and shall be used exclusively for the purpose of guiding the development of comprehensive plans and development regulations."
 The legislature added the goals and policies of the Shoreline Management Act as the fourteenth GMA goal (RCW 36.70A.480).
 The shoreline goals may be found at RCW 90.58.020.
+Below you will find a list of those goals along with an abbreviated description (for the full descriptions, see RCW 36.70A.020).

 |GMA Goals (RCW 36.70A.020)|